ansible-community/antsibull/roles/build-release/README.md

 ### Requirements

 - ansible-core to run this role
-- antsibull needs build Ansible
+- antsibull to build Ansible
 - git to checkout ansible-build-data and ansible repositories

 ### Variables